Mythology15 books

 Can mythology books help me understand modern literature and art?

 Absolutely.
 Most of Western literature, art, and political language is built on mythological references.
-Reading one good mythology book unlocks dozens of literary and artistic allusions you'd otherwise miss.
-It's one of the highest-leverage things you can read if you care about culture.
+Reading one good mythology book means you'll catch dozens of literary and artistic allusions you'd otherwise miss.
+It's one of the most rewarding reads for anyone who cares about culture.